ACADEMIC DEGREES AND CERTIFICATES

 A student's essay will be reviewed if the essay received at least one passing score among the three scores awarded.
 The review will be conducted by three faculty members designated by Clayton State University as a review panel.

-A student must participate in the required remediation and retesting even though his or her essay is in the process of being reviewed.
+A student must participate in the required remediation and retesting even though his or her essay is being reviewed.

 The review panel may by majority opinion uphold the failing score and thus end the review process or may by majority opinion recommend that the essay be rescored by the Regents' Testing Program Central Office.